 Source of Smoke – Incense sticks

-Incense sticks are perfect for creating smoke that can be captured on camera.
+Incense sticks are perfect for creating smoke without the danger of causing a fire.
 Additionally, the pleasant smell is a much better alternative to other types of smoke like smoke grenades.

 A plain black background is a must to be able to capture photographs of smoke.

-It reduces light bouncing off, giving you clearer and better shots.
-Additionally, post-processing on Photoshop is also made easier with a pitch-black background, saving you a great deal of time.
+It reduces light bouncing off, giving you sharper and better shots.
+Additionally, post-processing on Photoshop is also made uncomplicated with a pitch-black background, saving you a great deal of time.

-A portable light is a must-have in smoke art photography since you must illuminate the smoke for long enough to focus and capture a photo.
-A small torch or lamp may be sufficient for this purpose.
+A portable light is a must-have in smoke art photography since you have to illuminate the smoke for long enough to focus and capture a photo.
+A small torch or lamp may be enough for this purpose.

-While a tripod is not a requirement, using one eliminates the shaky shots and the chance of losing a great photo due to image blur.
+While using a tripod is not a rule, having one eliminates the shaky shots and the chance of losing a great photo due to image blur.
 You can check these amazing tripods under $200 I’ve reviewed.

-Reflectors are not a requirement either.
-Having one, however, allows for a lot more light to be reflected onto the smoke, leading to some exceptional effects.
+Reflectors are not a must either.
+But they allow for a lot more light to hit the smoke, leading to some special effects.

 Finally, ensure that your room is well-ventilated.
-Smoke can fill up a room in a few minutes, and the more smoke there is in the room, the lower the quality of the photograph.
+Smoke can fill up space in a few minutes, and the more smoke there is in the room, the lower the quality of the photograph.
 Airing the room out from time to time works wonders.

 Lighting in Smoke Art Photography

-As I said, having a black background will immensely help getting the perfect smoke art photo.
+As I said, having a black background will help to get the perfect smoke art photo.

-But the you need to pay close attention to the light itself.
+But you need to pay close attention to lighting.

 Lighting can make or break smoke art photography.
-Smoke by itself cannot be easily perceived by our eyes.
-With appropriate lighting, however, it is possible to imbue various hues and impart a sense of character to the smoke.
+If you don’t correctly set up your lights, viewers might not perceive smoke by itself.
+However, it is possible to diffuse various hues with appropriate lighting and allow a sense of character to the smoke.

-The source of light must be placed from the side or underneath.
-Placing it towards the front may cause the black background to get washed out, leading to suboptimal photos.
-A table lamp can be used for lighting since it is easy to move and can be adjusted easily.
+Place the source of light from the side or underneath.
+If you place it towards the front, it may cause the black background to get washed out, leading to suboptimal photos.
+You can also use a table lamp for lighting since it is easy to move and can be adjusted quickly.

-Using the camera flash with synch cable, while not recommended at all times, can sometimes work very well, and highlight the smoke appropriately.
+Using the camera flash with synch cable, while not always recommended, can sometimes work very well and highlight the smoke appropriately.

 Don’t forget to use a shutter release if you want the perfect setup.
 It will allow you to position your camera and take off your hands from it.

-The equipment must be set up in such a way as to avoid all the light from reaching the camera lens or black background.
-Ensure that the background is set up in one section of the room.
+Set up the equipment in such a way as to avoid all the light from reaching the camera lens or black background.
+Ensure that the background up in one section of the room.
 You must have enough space to walk around and make adjustments if necessary.

-The incense sticks must be placed about 3 or 4 feet away from the black background.
+Place the incense sticks about 3 or 4 feet away from the black background.
 The off-camera flash can be placed around 2 or 3 feet to the right or left of the incense sticks.

-If you are making use of a reflector, it must be placed on the side opposite to the flash and be directly pointed to the sticks.
-The camera must be placed on a tripod 2 or 3 feet away, and directly in front of the incense sticks.
+If you are using a reflector, it must place it on the side opposite the flash, and you have to point it to the sticks.
+Place the camera on a tripod 2 or 3 feet away and in front of the incense sticks.

 The final part of the set up involves avoiding glare in your photos.
 Once you fire the flash, ensure that no light reaches the lens.
-If there is any glare, find where the light is coming from and adjust the positions of all the equipment accordingly.
+If there is any glare, find where the light is coming from and adjust all the equipment’s positions as you need.

 Here’s what to do.
 Process the RAW file in Lightroom.
-I use it to make the basic adjustments to the contrast, curves, and color tones.
-Using Lightroom you will take advantage of all the capabilities of a RAW file and its entire color gamut.
+I use it to make the essential adjustments to the contrast, curves, and color tones.
+Using Lightroom, you will take advantage of all the RAW file’s capabilities and the entire color gamut.